jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 * Materialize 'modals' and 'toasts' were used to defensively programme delete functionality in the site.
 These features provide users with adequate notification of the consequences of their actions without redirecting them unnecessarily to extra pages.

 ### Wireframes

+Figma was used to design and generate wireframes for the pages of the site.

 <details>
     <summary>Small - Mobile</summary>